 In this mode, lamp filaments are not preheated and the ballast must provide a starting voltage about three (3) times the normal voltage thus reducing lamp life by 25%.
 Another similar mode is the cathode cutout ballast which removes filament power after starting - which also reduces lamp life.

-Most of the ballasts currently installed are magnetic type.-This technology does not permit proper dimming of fluorescent lamps.
+Most of the ballasts currently installed are magnetic type.

 The main difference between the magnetic and the electronic ballast is the frequency at which the lamps are operated.